To help you through life at MxCC, we’ve created some information that is GOOD TO KNOW:

 Places to Eat on Campus

-Enjoy a meal or snack at our cafeteria in Founders Hall, open Monday through Thursday 8 a.m. until 2 p.m. during fall and spring semesters.
-Students are responsible for clearing their trays!
+Enjoy a meal or snack at our cafeteria in Founders Hall, open Monday through Friday 8 a.m. until 2 p.m. during fall and spring semesters.
+Students are responsible for clearing their table areas.

-Vending machines for snacks and beverages are located in the cafeteria, lower level Chapman Hall, and upstairs in Snow and Wheaton Halls on the Middletown campus, and at the Meriden Center.
-If you lose money in a vending machine, please contact the Secretary for the Dean of Finance and Administration in Founders Hall for a refund.
+Vending machines for snacks and beverages are located in the cafeteria, lower level Chapman Hall, and upstairs in Snow and Wheaton Halls on the Middletown campus, and at MxCC@Platt.
+If you lose money in a vending machine, please contact the Business Office in Founders Hall, Room 113 for a refund.
+Please provide the vending machine number if possible.

 A coin-operated photocopy machine is available for student use in the library.